Loading...

 queue_deliver_mode

-command will be reset by vernemq.conf upon broker restart.
+allow_subscribe_during_netsplitSettings dynamically configured with the vmq-admin set command will be reset by vernemq.conf upon broker restart.

-as an example.
+Let's change the max_client_id_size as an example.
 (We might have noticed that some clients can't login because their client ID is too long, but we don't want to restart the broker for that).
 Note that you can also set multiple values with the same command.

-You can show one or multiple values in a simple table:
+vmq-admin set max_client_id_size=45vmq-admin set max_client_id_size=45 [email protected]vmq-admin set max_client_id_size=45 --allYou can show one or multiple values in a simple table:

-vmq-admin show max_client_id_size retry_interval
+vmq-admin show max_client_id_size retry_interval+----------------------+------------------+--------------+

 | node |max_client_id_size|retry_interval|